Mihaugoku/fg-input-visualizer/README.md

 `lp=j` - The light punch is mapped to "J"

 > [!NOTE]
-> Please note that the feature below has only been tested on a generic gamepad.
-If you have a different pad/arcade stick/hitbox/whatever, and it's not working, get in contact with me at https://discord.gg/sZ9eJDKURe
+> Please note that the feature below has only been tested on a generic XBox gamepad.
+If you have a different pad/arcade stick/hitbox/whatever, and it's not working as intended, get in contact with me at https://discord.gg/sZ9eJDKURe
 `[joyconfig.game]` - Button config for gamepads & stuff.

 Gamepad buttons: